PrideVRInc/VRCAuthProxy/README.md

 # VRCAuthProxy
 #### A VRChat API Authorization Proxy Service

-This Authorization Proxy service are for those who consume the VRChat API in a multi-application / microservice architecture.
-Configure the Proxy with the credentials for an account you use to make API calls, then point your API clients to the Proxy service instead of the VRChat API.
+This authorization proxy service is for consuming the VRChat API in a multi-application / microservice architecture.
+Configure the proxy with the credentials for accounts you use to make API calls and direct your API clients to the proxy service instead of the VRChat API.
+The proxy server will handle the authorization call flow and caching of the authorization tokens for subsequent authorized calls.

 ## Build Steps
 C# Binary Builds